Legend Entertainment: Transformation and dissolution

 In the late 1990s, Legend began seeking new partners to sustain the company, particularly game publishers.
 This led to new opportunities for Legend, working with publisher Take-Two Interactive for Callahan's Crosstime Saloon, and working with Accolade for Star Control 3.
 The creators of the first two Star Control games had moved onto other projects, so Accolade hired Legend to create the third game because of the team's enthusiasm for the series.
 As Legend was beginning to explore opportunities outside the adventure game genre, Star Control 3 combined aspects of adventure, action, and strategy games.
 The 1996 release was considered a modest commercial success, surpassing 100,000 sales in its first two months of distribution.
-Legend continued to report sales of 100,000–150,000 copies for their adventure games, at a time where the future of the adventure genre was in question.
+Legend continued to report sales of 100,000–150,000 copies for its adventure games, at a time when the future of the adventure genre was in question.
 However, 1997 brought the commercial failure of Callahan's Crosstime Saloon, an adaptation of Spider Robinson's Callahan book series that was poorly marketed by Take-Two.
-In 1998, Legend released a game adaptation of John Saul's Blackstone Chronicles, which ultimately became their final adventure game release.
+In 1998, Legend released a game adaptation of John Saul's Blackstone Chronicles, which ultimately became its final adventure game release.

 While the company still experienced sales growth each year, the adventure genre was being outsold by other genres.
 Legend shifted strategies with the rising popularity of the first-person shooter.
 Game developer Tim Sweeney was developing an engine that would eventually become the Unreal Engine, and Legend designer Glen Dahlgren impressed Sweeney with a vision for The Wheel of Time (based on the book series).
 This led to a partnership with Epic Games, which led Legend to be acquired by publisher GT Interactive in 1999, as the publisher had worked with both Legend and Epic.
-Legend released The Wheel of Time in 1999, a first-person action game that represented a major shift from their reputation for adventure games.
+Legend released The Wheel of Time in 1999, a first-person action game that represented a major shift from its reputation for adventure games.
 The game enjoyed more critical than commercial success, overshadowed by other major titles in the first-person shooter genre.
 Bates lamented that "it was hard to watch as adventure games became less popular.
 But it was exciting to take our expertise in storytelling and puzzle design into a whole new genre."